 Reddick is a published author, who has written four books: Road Kill Art and Other Oddities, Lead Me Home, Drifting too far from the Shore, and his newest Reading the Coffee Grounds and Other Stories.
-In addition, he has written over a hundred and fifty short stories, essays, and works of flash fiction and has been included in eleven collections.
+In addition, he has written over three hundred hundred short stories, essays, and works of flash fiction and has been included in seventeen collections.